-In the video What is Condition Based Maintenance (CBM)?, John introduced a simple definition of CBM.
+In the video Not authorized to view the specified discussion 1810, John introduced a simple definition of CBM.
 Let's recap this definition and looks at some main objectives and specific examples of CBM in different industries below.
 Alternately, you can find this information on p5 -p7 of the CBM Guide ebook.

 2.1 An Introduction to Condition-Based Maintenance (CBM)